aoriens/news-service/README.md

 ### `GET /images/{image_id}`

 Returns an image at the specified URL.
-The endpoint is not considered as part of the public API, it is used for constructing URLs returned by other endpoints.
+The method is not considered as part of the public API, it is used for constructing URLs returned by other methods.

 The response contains the image data with the corresponding MIME type.